JeffreyFennell/Carbon-Emissions/README.md

 # Carbon Emissions Data Project

 ## Overlook:
+Climate change has been a growing topic of concerns for what seems forever now.
+Despite all of the news headlines and horrible milestones that the entire Earth has encountered, we still seem to be operating in a such a way that would all but guaranteed absolute fiery doom.
+Well... not our but your children's children's children's children's yada yada yada.
+I'm sure they wouldn't like the burn, though.
+I've heard it's not all that pleasant a sensation.

+Enter this beginner level project.
+I'll be using my rudimentary analytical skills to try to paint a picture of where we started and where we're going in terms of carbon emissions.
+It should be noted, however, that emissions are but one part of the climate/environmental crisis.
+It's a multifaceted problem, after all.
+Have you heard of the trash island floating in the ocean?!

 ## Requirements:
 - Please make sure to run the included requirements.txt before attempting to execute the project.
+- To begin, open the carbon_emissions_final.ipynb.
 - The .ipynb  will be accessing the co2_emissions_kt_by_country.csv dataset located in the assets folder so ensure that you are working in the correct directory.
+- There is an additional backup_country_codes.csv listed under assets just in case my raw country codes data doesn't properly read in via the url.
+If the url fails, then follow the marked down instructions in the jupyter notebook.

 ## How to read project:

 ## Questions being answered:

+- Per the data, which countries currently produce the most carbon?
 - What is the US's general history of carbon emission?
 - Average US emissions per decade? #Use pd.loc following the instructions from: https://www.statology.org/pandas-select-rows-based-on-column-values/
     - World?